Attack on Pearl Harbor: Diplomacy

 Starting in December 1937, events such as the Japanese attack on USS Panay, the Allison incident, and the Nanking Massacre swung Western public opinion sharply against Japan.
-The US unsuccessfully proposed a joint action with the British to blockade Japan.
-In 1938, following an appeal by President Roosevelt, US companies stopped providing Japan with implements of war.
+The United States unsuccessfully proposed a joint action with the United Kingdom to blockade Japan.
+In 1938, following an appeal by President Roosevelt, American companies stopped providing Japan with implements of war.

-In 1940 Japan invaded French Indochina, attempting to stymie the flow of supplies reaching China.
+In 1940, Japan invaded French Indochina, attempting to stymie the flow of supplies reaching China.
 The United States halted shipments of airplanes, parts, machine tools, and aviation gasoline to Japan, which the latter perceived as an unfriendly act.
 The United States did not stop oil exports, however, partly because of the prevailing sentiment in Washington that given Japanese dependence on American oil, such an action was likely to be considered an extreme provocation.

-In mid-1940 President Franklin D. Roosevelt moved the Pacific Fleet from San Diego to Hawaii.
+In mid-1940, President Franklin D. Roosevelt moved the Pacific Fleet from San Diego to Hawaii.
 He also ordered a military buildup in the Philippines, taking both actions in the hope of discouraging Japanese aggression in the Far East.
-Because the Japanese high command was (mistakenly) certain any attack on the United Kingdom's Southeast Asian colonies, including Singapore, would bring the US into the war, a devastating preventive strike appeared to be the only way to prevent American naval interference.
+Because the Japanese high command was mistakenly certain any attack on the United Kingdom's Southeast Asian colonies, including Singapore, would bring the United States into the war, a devastating preventive strike appeared to be the only way to prevent American naval interference.
 An invasion of the Philippines was also considered necessary by Japanese war planners.
-The US War Plan Orange had envisioned defending the Philippines with an elite force of 40,000 men; this option was never implemented due to opposition from Douglas MacArthur, who felt he would need a force ten times that size.
-By 1941, U.S. planners expected to abandon the Philippines at the outbreak of war.
-Late that year, Admiral Thomas C. Hart, commander of the Asiatic Fleet, was given orders to that effect.
+The American War Plan Orange had envisioned defending the Philippines with an elite force of 40,000 men; this option was never implemented due to opposition from Douglas MacArthur, who felt he would need a force ten times that size.
+By 1941, American planners expected to have to abandon the Philippines at the outbreak of war.
+Late that year, Admiral Thomas C. Hart, commander of the United States Asiatic Fleet, was given orders to that effect.